Frequently Asked Questions

 Arlington Transportation Partners rewards and recognizes Champions through several publications and awards, all which are listed here.
 Being a proactive Champion shows your company’s dedication to community and environmental improvement.
 Studies show that implementing benefits and programs like the ones promoted by Champions can also help with recruitment and retention of employees.

-Guaranteed Ride Home (GRH), an initiative from Commuter Connections, provides commuters who regularly (2x/week) take transit, bike, walk or pool to work with a FREE reliable ride home for emergencies or unscheduled overtime.
-While free, you must register before you can use the service.
+Guaranteed Ride Home (GRH), an initiative from Commuter Connections, provides commuters who regularly (2x/week) take transit, bike, walk, or pool to work with a FREE reliable ride home for emergencies or unscheduled overtime.
+While free, you must register each year before you can use the service.
 More information

 ATP has partnered with Telework!VA to assist companies in establishing and administering a telework program.
 Telework!VA is an online resource to help businesses start or expand a formal telework program.
-Businesses are entitled to tax credits of up to $1,200 per employee – up to $50,000 per organization – for eligible telework expenses incurred during taxable years 2012-2016.
-For more information about the Telework Tax Credit, visit Telework!VA or email us at firstname.lastname@example.org.
+For more information, visit Telework!VA or contact us.

 Vanpool Connect is a program that connects at least four riders together, allowing them to drive on high-occupancy vehicle (HOV) lanes to shorten commute times.
 The van is supplied by trusted providers like Enterprise Rideshare and VRide, assisting riders with details such as vehicle maintenance and coordinating insurance.

-I-66 is locally famous for its heavy traffic and Virginia’s Department of Transportation (VDOT) plans to transform I-66 both inside and outside of the beltway.
+I-66 is traditionally known for its heavy traffic; however, Virginia’s Department of Transportation (VDOT) plans to transform I-66 both inside and outside of the beltway with dynamic tolls.